 A plaintiff is a group of parties or an individual party that files the personal injury lawsuit.
 For instance, if you fall in a grocery store because of a slip and you are injured, you become the plaintiff during the upcoming lawsuit.

 A complaint is filed by the plaintiff.
+It is a legal document filed in circuit court by an aggrieved party seeking relief.
 This is what initiates the lawsuit, as long as all the legal proceedings are respected.
 The complaint in personal injury cases is basically a formal expression that highlights the grievances you have against the defendant.

 Statute Of Limitations